dai-shi/react-tracked/website/docs/tutorial-01.md

 ```

 The store is created by useReducer.
-useUpdated is renamed to useDispatch for exporting.
+useUpdate is renamed to useDispatch for exporting.

 ## src/TodoList.js